WillWoods2021/URL-to-MP4-Extractor/README.md

 	3. Optional settings:
 	•	Enable “Convert to MP4” if re-encoding is needed
 	•	Enable “Use browser cookies” for supported sites
-	4. Click “List Formats” to view available streams.
+	4. Click “List Formats” to check available streams.
 	5. Click “Download MP4”.

 ⸻